OreOliciouZ/MotD.md/Space Engineers.md

 * includes the perks & reward of **Donator rank**

+* We will provide you a Large Miner

 * 1000 ingots of all available ingots

 * 5x Dark Matter Core Keys which will give you the ability to craft 1 of the Dark Matter Core